L.A. Submits Domestic Bid Books for 2016 Olympic Games to United States Olympic Committee

 “In bidding, we make these commitments: we will use our ample resources, including our outstanding ingenuity, creativity, high technology, energy, climate, facilities, stable finances and personal determination in services to the Olympic movement and the athletes,” said Sanders.

-Formed in 1939, the SCCOG is a non-profit organization whose mission is to promote the Olympic movement in Southern California.
+About the Southern California Committee for the Olympic Games (SCCOG) Formed in 1939, the SCCOG is a non-profit organization whose mission is to promote the Olympic movement in Southern California.
 Since its inception, the SCCOG has bid for the Olympic Games on behalf of and in conjunction with the City of Los Angeles, garnering the award of the Games for 1984.
 Hailed world-wide for their near-flawless organization, the 1984 Olympic Games in Los Angeles generated an operating surplus of $235 million (in 1984 dollars).
 Further information about the SCCOG can be found on their website at www.sccog.org.